prathamesh2525/voting_app/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Set up MONGO_URL and PORT in .env file (same as .env.sample)
-3. Set up MongoDB and configure the connection.
+4. Set up MongoDB and configure the connection.
-4. Run the server using `npm start`.
+5. Run the server using `npm start`.
-5. Access the application through the provided routes.
+6. Access the application through the provided routes.